Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Results

 By inspecting figure~\ref{fig:error_spectra}, we can define the resolved wavenumber $k_r$ for each $d$ as the first wavenumber $k_x$ at which the corresponding $E_{\Delta \theta}$ intersects with $E_\theta$ (the spectrum of the input).
 This intersection represents the smallest scale at which the output of the networks fails to accurately reproduce the input, effectively indicating the maximum $k_x$ that is resolved for each $d$.
-This is shown in figure~\ref{fig:max_kx_diff_spectra} where \REFA{we observe that the F$d$AE networks start to reproduce scales up to $k_\eta$ for $d=2250$.
-We define the minimum dimension of the latent space, $d^*$, as that for which $k_r \approx k_\eta$.
-This definition acknowledges the multiscale nature of the flow and does not rely on finding a sharp drop-off in a given metric, a task that is not always possible.} \REFA{Therefore, at $\Ra=10^8$ we obtain $d^*=2250$.
-We extend this analysis to other Rayleigh numbers below.}
+This is shown in figure~\ref{fig:max_kx_diff_spectra}, where we observe that the F$d$AE networks start to reproduce scales up to $k_\eta(z_p)$ for $d=2250$. \REFA{Note that in this figure we also repeat the analysis at heights closer to the center of the channel.
+At these higher heights not only is Kolmogorov lengthscale larger, as seen in figure~\ref{fig:eps_eta_theta}, but the autoencoder is also able to resolve smaller scales at lower $d$.
+We recall too that at lower heights the dynamics are dominated by the boundary layer which is also resolved at lower values of $d$, as shown in figure~\ref{fig:theta_rms}.
+Therefore, when the autoencoder is able to resolve $\eta_K(z_p)$ it is also able to resolve the smallest scale at every height.} We then define the minimum dimension of the latent space \REFA{needed by the autoencoder to properly resolve all scales of the temperature field}, $d^*$, as that for which $k_r \approx k_\eta$ \REFA{at $z_p$}.
+This definition acknowledges the multiscale nature of the flow and does not rely on finding a sharp drop-off in a given metric, a task that is not always possible. \REFA{Note that if the autoencoder was handling other physical fields besides the temperature, this criteria would need to be expanded such that every scale of every field is accounted for.} Therefore, at $\Ra=10^8$ we obtain $d^*=2250$.
+We extend this analysis to other Rayleigh numbers below.